-Shop the best TV companies near you
+Compare the best TV providers near you

 Find the best TV service for you

-Compare top TV companies
+Summary of top TV companies

 Top TV companies at a glance